robertlarkins/robertlarkins.github.io/_posts/2025-10-29-code-that-fits-in-your-head-part-2.md

 This style of programming is known as *functional core, imperative shell*.

 There is a recommendation to learn a functional programming language (eg: F#).

+Cross-Cutting Concerns - These are concerns that tend to cut across multiple disparate features, eg: Logging, Performance monitoring, auditing, etc. Logging should be added as a minimum to give insights into the running system.

+Cross-cutting concerns tend to be best implemented using the Decorator design pattern (Refer to the book for a worked example).
+This pattern works well for most cross-cutting concerns, such as sending emails, or read from and writing to a cache.
+Security concerns can be addressed using this pattern, but most frameworks have built in security features, it is better to use those.

+What to log - Only log what you need.
+Log what data is needed to just reproduce execution.
+This allows you to replay what happened when a problem manifests, and troubleshoot it.

+> Log all impure actions, but no more.

+Log everything you can't reproduce.
+This includes all nondeterministic code (eg: current date) and anything that has side effects.